infinum/dox/README.md

 ```
 Description can be included inline or relative path of a markdown file with the description (relative to configured folder for markdown descriptions*).

-Include the descriptor modules in a controller:
+Include the descriptor modules in a controller and tag the examples you want to document with **apidoc_example**:

 ``` ruby
 describe Api::V1::BidsController, type: :controller do